kaksv/decentracodev0.1.0/README.md

-## Next.js App Router Course - Starter
+## Decentracode is a platform that bult to incentivise builders.

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is a platform being built to incentivise builders.
+With this, you can be incentivised to build in the space.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+For more information, see the [platform at](https://decentracode.xyz) on the Decentracode Website.